jasminkang/Terminal_app/README.md

 -Open the terminal and navigate to the directory where the game was cloned.
 Navigate into the ‘/src’ folder in the relevant directory.

 STEP 5
--From inside the /src folder copy the relevant line below into your terminal:
+-From inside the /src folder copy the relevant line below into your terminal (top to play straight away, bottom to see how to play):

-    -To start playing: bash start_game.sh
+    -bash start_game.sh
-    -To learn how to play: bash start_game_help.sh
+    -bash start_game_help.sh

 ## Dependencies and system requirements